 Seriously, they are that simple.
 And the best of all, they often look rather stylish and decorative.

-Air purifiers – are they really necessary?
-Number of people suffering from allergies, asthma and similar problems is increasing year after year.
-Amount of pollutants in the air is also increasing year after year.
+The number of people suffering from allergies, asthma, and similar problems is increasing year after year.
+The amount of pollutants in the air is also increasing year after year.

-So, long story short – if you do have such problems or want to limit exposure to pollutants in your environment (second-hand tobacco smoke, for example), good air purifier can be of great help in order to improve quality of life.
+So, long story short – if you do have such problems or want to limit exposure to pollutants in your environment (second-hand tobacco smoke, for example), good air purifiers can be of great help in order to improve the quality of life.